tanj/flask-restless-ng/README.md

   * 2-5x faster serialization of JSON responses.
   * Miscellaneous bugs fixed

+Version `2.0.*` adds a few backward incompatible changes with more performance improvements

 ## Introduction ##

 This is Flask-Restless, a [Flask][1] extension that creates URL endpoints that